-- 2 tbsp fresh cilantro, chopped (or use parsley or basil)
+- 2 tablespoon fresh cilantro chopped (or use parsley or basil)

 - Season chicken with salt and add to skillet, cooking until browned, about 3 minutes each side.

-- Add onion, garlic, and ginger to skillet, cook 3 minutes until softened.
+- Add onion, garlic, and ginger to skillet, cooking 3 minutes until softened.

-- Whisk together, or shake in a jar with a lid, juice from peaches (should be about 3/4 cup), honey, vinegar, chili sauce, soy sauce, lime juice, fish sauce, and lemongrass
+- Whisk together, or shake in a jar with a lid, juice from peaches (should be about ¾ cup), honey, vinegar, chilli sauce, soy sauce, lime juice, fish sauce, and lemongrass

-- Add cornstarch to sauce and whisk or shake until smooth.
+- Add cornstarch to the sauce and whisk until smooth.

 - Add sauce, bell pepper slices, chicken, and peach slices to skillet.